Meet the WCS Board Members for 2022–23.

 BCom (Banking & Finance), MBus (Commercial Law and Financial Planning), GDipATL, CFP

-Chair of the Governance Committee since 2020
+Governance Committee Chair since 2020

 Michael is a financial planner and director at Capital Advisory, a local financial planning and accounting firm.
 Michael has experience as a non-executive director of Diabetes ACT, Care Financial Counselling, and as an advisory board member for the University of Canberra Foundation.